typeworld/typeworld/documentation.md

 * `json` The protocol to be used within the Type.World app.
 Currently, only the Type.World JSON Protocol is available to use.
 * `https//` The transport protocol to be used, in this case SSL-encrypted HTTPS. *Note:* because valid URLs are only allowed to contain one `://` sequence which is already in use to denote the custom protocol handler `typeworld://`, the colon `:` will be stripped off of the URL in a browser, even if you define it.
 The Type.World app will internally convert `https//` back to `https://`.
 * `subscriptionID` uniquely identifies a subscription.
 In case of per-user subscriptions, you would probably use it to identify a user and then decide which fonts to serve him/her.
 The `subscriptionID` should be an anonymous string and must not contain either `:` or `@` and is optional for publicly accessible subscriptions (such as free fonts).
 Allowed characters: **[a-z][A-Z][0-9]_-**
 * `secretKey` matches with the `subscriptionID` and is used to authenticate the request.
 This secret key is saved in the OS’s keychain.
 The `secretKey ` must not contain either `:` or `@` and is optional for publicly accessible subscriptions (such as free fonts).
-The secret key is actually not necessary to authenticate the request against the server.
+The secret key is actually not necessary to authenticate the request against the server (because the `subscriptionID` is supposed to ba anonymous).
 Instead it’s necessary to store a secret key in the user’s OS keychain so that complete URLs are not openly visible.
 Allowed characters: **[a-z][A-Z][0-9]_-**
 * `accessToken` Single use access token.
 Allowed characters: **[a-z][A-Z][0-9]_-**
 * `awesomefonts.com/api/` is where your API endpoint sits and waits to serve fonts to your customers.